ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d2 - b - MongoDB - MongoDB Compass CRUD Operations.md

 @todo:
 - improve hints
-- add solutions to that gist (collapsable)
+- add solutions to that gist (collapsible)

 -->